 - After purchase, store the dried cranberries in an air-tight container in a cold place, away from light.
 Canned cranberries should ideally be kept in their original container and consumed within the stipulated time.

 - Always feed cooked, mashed, or pureed cranberries to babies.
 Do not give raw cranberries since they have a strong flavor and could be a potential choking hazard.

 You may also try some appealing cranberry baby food recipes that are tasty and nutritious.

 Scrumptious Cranberry Recipes For Babies

-Cranberry is a versatile food that can be used to prepare several delectable recipes.
+Cranberry is a versatile food that is high in nutrition and can be used to prepare several delectable recipes.
 You can prefer fresh cranberries for baby food, although canned, frozen, and dried cranberries can also be considered.

 1. Cranberry puree

-This is the ideal recipe when you want to introduce cranberry to your baby.
+This is the ideal recipe for introducing cranberries to your baby during weaning.
 Introduce the puree in small amounts and then increase the quantity gradually.